rohanmahy/ietf-drafts/mahy-mimi-identity/draft-mahy-mimi-identity.md

 {mainmatter}

-# Terminology
-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [@!RFC2219].

 # Description

+TODO: add references for Double Ratchet X3DH etc

+The IETF began standardization work on interoperable Instant Messaging in the late 1990s, but since that period, the typical feature set of these systems has expanded widely and was largely driven by the industry without much standardization or interoperability.
-The MIMI (More Instant Messaging Interop) concept document [!@I-D.mahy-mimi-concept] identifies areas where more work is needed to have interoperable IM systems.
+The MIMI (More Instant Messaging Interop) concept document [!@I-D.mahy-mimi-concept] identifies areas where more work is needed to build interoperable IM systems.

 The largest and most widely deployed Instant Messaging (IM) systems support end-to-end message encryption using a variant of the Double